- Accidents, Theft, Loss and Insurance Reimbursements

 TMCC does not provide student health insurance; it is recommended that students purchase their own health insurance.

-TMCC departments choosing to utilize volunteers must follow BCN and TMCC Human Resources guidelines and procedures.
+TMCC departments choosing to utilize volunteers must follow the TMCC Human Resources guidelines and procedures.
 More Information »